In China, global automakers seek clarity from a more ambitious regulator By Reuters - Up News Info

 GOING GLOBAL

-Its plans for promoting better standards encompass a wide range of industries – from tech to steel to packaging to biotech – as well as autos.
+Its plans for promoting better standards encompass a wide range of industries – from tech to packaging to biotech – as well as autos.

 In June, CATARC set up an office in Geneva, home to United Nations transportation regulators.
 It has also been working with Indonesia’s government on EV policies and holding routine talks with countries like Uzbekistan and Belarus.
 In September, it said in a post that some of China’s auto regulations have been adopted by markets like the European Union, Israel and Chile.